jagaapple/marubatsu.js/README.md

 ```

 #### `length: [number, number]`
 Checks the string length is between specific length range.
-The first number is minimum length and second number is maximum
+The first number is minimum length and the second number is maximum
 length.

 ```ts